Tara (plantation): In Rhett Butler's People

 In the 2007 novel by Donald McCaig, Rhett Butler's People, Tara stays virtually the same as in Gone With the Wind.
 However, at the end of this novel, which was the authorized Margaret Mitchell estate sequel to Gone With the Wind, the crazed Isaiah Watling sets fire to the main staircase of the mansion, which burns to the ground.

 The house

-When Gerald first takes possession of the property, he and his slave valet Pork (also acquired by Gerald in a poker game) inhabit the small, four-room overseer's house that remained standing after the former mansion burned down.
+When Gerald first takes possession of the property, he and his slave valet Pork (also acquired by Gerald in a poker game) inhabit the four-room overseer's house that remained standing after the former mansion burned down.
 The enslaved population builds Tara on the site of the old house and add to it as is necessary.
-It is a large, rambling affair of whitewashed brick and timber "built according to no architectural plan whatever, with extra rooms added where and when it seemed convenient".
+It is a clumsy sprawling building of whitewashed brick and timber "built according to no architectural plan whatever, with extra rooms added where and when it seemed convenient".
 Its charm comes from Ellen's grace and sophistication.
-According to the description in the novel, the house has at least two hallways, a full basement, front and back stairs, and an attic.
+According to the description in the novel, the house has at least two hallways, a cellar, front and back stairs, and an attic.